Why Stablecoins?

 An AI agent’s wallet holds stablecoins.
 The agent initiates a payment via

-the x402 protocol (or ACP/UCP in the future) by submitting a signed payment
+a commerce protocol (x402, UCP) by submitting a signed payment

 with the request.